Marley0523/gmod.github.io/wiki/DIYA.md

 Active development of DIYA is currently on hiatus, pending the hiring of additional people to work on it.
-[Andrew Stewart](User:Stewarta "User:Stewarta"), one of DIYA's developers also has plans to convert the DIYA modules into a series of [Galaxy](Galaxy.1 "Galaxy") modules.
+[Andrew Stewart](User%3AStewarta "User%3AStewarta"), one of DIYA's developers also has plans to convert the DIYA modules into a series of [Galaxy](Galaxy.1 "Galaxy") modules.